authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Retrieve and check the SVG from the URI of the Indicator specified in the BIMI record.

-If the SVG is missing or does not pass the validation checks specified in the BIMI SVG document then the MTA MUST return a BIMI fail.
+If the SVG is missing or does not pass the validation checks specified in the BIMI SVG document then logo validation has failed and then indicator MUST NOT be displayed.
+In this case the MTA MUST add a bimi=fail entry to the Authentication-Results header for the message, MAY add a comment to that Authentication-Results entry with details of the failing check, and MUST NOT add BIMI-Location or BIMI-Indicator headers to the message.

 If the SVG passes validation then the MTA adds the SVG as base64 encoded data in the BIMI-Indicator header.
 The MTA MUST fold the header to be within the line length limits of [SMTP].